Villoh/Villoh/README.md

     def __init__(self):
         self.name = "Mikel Villota"
         self.role = "Software Engineer"
+        self.experience_years = 3
         self.languages_spoken = ["es_ES", "en_US"]
+        self.description = (
+            "I'm a passionate Software Engineer with over 3 years of professional experience — but my journey started much earlier."
+            "I began working with software at the age of 14, driven by curiosity and a love for building things."
+            "I specialize in backend development using Java, Spring, and Python, with a strong focus on clean architecture, scalable systems, and microservices"
+            "I enjoy crafting reliable APIs, automating workflows, and working with tools like Kubernetes, Kafka, and CI/CD pipelines."
+        )

     def hi(self):
         return "Hey there!
 Thanks for stopping by — feel free to explore my work and reach out!"

 me  = SoftwareEngineer()
 print(me.hi())
+print(me.description)
 ```